 Delegate like your life depended on it

-Hopefully we will never have to live through another time like this again in our life times.
-Now is not the time to hang onto things thinking only you can deal with it.
+Hopefully, we will never have to live through another time like this again in our lifetimes.
+Now is not the time to hang onto work, thinking only you can deal with it.
 Your aim as an accountancy firm owner is to delegate as much as you can down to your team.
 This is one of the best ways to successfully be dealing with overwhelm right now.
 This will then free you up with the important things such as:

 - Keeping an eye on the workflow to make sure everything gets done